Los Conquistadores: 1987–1991

-In 1989, Estrada started to appear on his own as "The Conquistador" while Rivera appeared only sporadically before both men left the WWF in 1990.
-In April 1991, The Conquistadors wrestled in All Star Championship Wrestling in a match defeating The Power Twins by DQ.
+In April 1991, The Conquistadors wrestled in the Universal Wrestling Federation in a match defeating The Power Twins by DQ.

 2000

 In the year 2000, Edge and Christian engaged in a lengthy feud with The Hardy Boyz, capturing the WWF Tag Team Championship from Edge and Christian in a steel cage match at Unforgiven.
 The following day the Hardys won a ladder match that included a stipulation barring Edge and Christian from receiving another title shot for the duration of the Hardy Boyz' championship reign.

 Weeks later, Los Conquistadors made their return, though they did not physically resemble Rivera and Estrada; rather, the team looked and acted more like Edge and Christian, a suspicion that was boosted by Los Conquistadors immediately targeting the Hardy Boyz in the hopes of getting a shot at the titles.
 They later won a tag-team battle royal on SmackDown! to earn a title shot.
 After the match, a vignette showed Los Conquistadors being congratulated backstage by Edge and Christian.
 Since they were seen with Los Conquistadors, Edge and Christian claimed there was no way they could be Los Conquistadors.
 Their title shot came at No Mercy, where they defeated the Hardys using tactics similar to those employed by Edge and Christian, including Conquistador Dos using Christian's finisher the Unprettier to win the match.
 Backstage, Edge and Christian, looking like they had just come out of the showers, politely challenged Los Conquistadors for a title shot the next night.
 On Raw the following night, Edge looked confident as he made his way through the backstage area toward the ring, until he found Christian seemingly put through a table.
 Edge was left to fight Los Conquistadors by himself, and was shocked when they quickly defeated him.
 When Christian showed up at ringside, Los Conquistadors unmasked themselves, revealing themselves to be Matt Hardy and Jeff Hardy.
 They explained that they had attacked Edge and Christian's hired goons (Christopher Daniels and Aaron Aguilera, who had doubled for Los Conquistadors in backstage segments) backstage and stole the costumes.

 As Edge and Christian complained, it was declared that Edge and Christian's title victory the previous night was official.
 At the same time, because the Hardy Boyz had just defeated the champions, commissioner Mick Foley ruled they were now the tag team champions.
 After being outsmarted by the Hardy Boyz, Edge and Christian gave up the golden costumes of Los Conquistadors.
 In line with the stipulations of the prior ladder match, the ban on Edge and Christian challenging for the championships had ended when "Los Conquistadors" defeated the Hardy Boyz for the titles, so Edge and Christian could wrestle for the titles again without disguises.